-Applying disciplinary procedures
+Applying disciplinary procedures (Includes termination of contracts)

 As an employer, you will often have to deal with cases involving an employee’s misconduct or potential incapacity.
 This LegalFlow will guide you through the process of dealing with misconduct that is both ‘less serious' and 'more serious' in the workplace, describing when you will need to hold a disciplinary inquiry and what solutions will be available for your business.